-So we introduce into the story a trunk circuit20, a relay unit that:
+So we introduce into the story a repeater, a relay unit that in other switching systems would be called a trunk circuit.
+It:

-- Toward the calling subscriber, furnishes talking battery just as it would be furnished by the successive selectors, and eventually the connector, on a call to a line in this office. - Toward the destination office, provides a low-resistance path across the tip and ring of the trunk, to operate the relays at the destination office selectors (and then connector) through only the resistance of the trunk pair, not that resistance plus the resistance of the calling line pair.
+- Toward the calling subscriber, furnishes talking battery just as it would be furnished by the successive selectors, and eventually the connector, on a call to a line in this office. - Toward the destination office, provides a low-resistance path across the tip and ring of the trunk, to operate the relays at the destination office selectors (and then the connector) through only the resistance of the trunk pair, not that resistance plus the resistance of the calling line pair. - Repeats the dial pulses received from the calling line as pulses of open circuit on the conductors of the trunk circuit to the destination office (hence the name of the unit).